BenjinYap/library-management-system/TESTS.md

 * Always mock the minimum amount of db rows required.
 * Never touch any other tests unless instructed to.
 * Never assert things that are pointless or would be caught via exception anyways, such as asserting the body exists.
+* It's fine for tests to fail if explicitly told so.

 # frontend
 * none so far